Issue Brief: Federal Student Aid Funding

 Pell Grant Program

 The Federal Pell Grant is the cornerstone of the federal student aid system, ensuring undergraduate students from low-income families can access postsecondary education.
-The Pell Grant assists over 7 million students each year, with 80% coming from families with an income of less than $40,000.1
+The Pell Grant assists approximately 7.5 million students each year, with 70% coming from families with an income of less than $40,000.1

 Federal Supplemental Education Opportunity Grant (FSEOG)

-The FSEOG program provides grants to low-income undergraduates who demonstrate the greatest financial need, with priority given to Pell Grant recipients, and students who have the lowest expected family contributions (EFC).
-The program requires a 25% nonfederal match from participating institutions, spreading risk across both taxpayers and institutions.
+The FSEOG program provides grants to low-income undergraduates who demonstrate the greatest financial need, with priority given to Pell Grant recipients and students who have the lowest Student Aid Indexes (SAI).
+The program requires a 25% nonfederal match from participating institutions, with both taxpayers and institutions assuming partial risk.

 FSEOG is a campus-based program that provides institutions with the flexibility to decide both the recipients and grant amounts.
-As a result, institutions can use FSEOG as a tool to address the financial needs of their students that may not be fully met by the Pell Grant program.
-FSEOG supports 1.5 million students annually, with over 67% of dependent recipients coming from families with an income of less than $30,000.6
+As a result, institutions can use FSEOG to address the financial needs of their students that may not be fully met by the Pell Grant program.
+FSEOG supports 1.4 million students annually, with just over 64% of dependent recipients from families with incomes below $30,000.
+The total federal volume was $1.1 billion in 2023-24.5

 Federal Work-Study (FWS)

-The Federal Work-Study (FWS) program provides part-time jobs to undergraduate, graduate, and professional students, and requires that participating institutions provide a 25% match to the federal funds allocated.
+The Federal Work-Study (FWS) program provides part-time jobs to undergraduate, graduate, and professional students, and requires that participating institutions or the student’s employer provide a 25% match to the federal funds allocated.

-In 2016-17, the FWS program served approximately 617,000 recipients, and roughly 44% of dependent undergraduate recipients had family incomes below $42,000.7 In fiscal year (FY) 2018, the program received a $140 million increase — the first in nearly a decade — which resulted in approximately 70,000 additional recipients.
-The FY 2018 funding level was maintained through FY 2019.
+In 2023-24, the FWS program served approximately 419,932 recipients, and roughly 37% of dependent undergraduate recipients had family incomes below $42,000.6 In FY 2018, the program received a $140 million increase — the first in nearly a decade — which resulted in approximately 70,000 additional recipients.7 The FY 2018 funding level was maintained through FY 2019, followed by modest increases over the following five fiscal years.
+Since FY 2024 (2023-24 award year), FWS funding has remained flat at $1.23 billion, reflecting three consecutive years of level funding.8

 FWS enjoys broad, bipartisan support — and rightly so.
 It supports needy students while also providing valuable work experience.
-In a period of financial austerity, FWS stretches federal investments further by requiring matching funds from institutions and work-study employers.
+In periods of financial austerity, FWS stretches federal investments further by requiring matching funds from institutions and work-study employers.

 What Congress Can Do